Edo-Gor/course_signal_processing_mxc/README.md

 [Complete neural signal processing and analysis: Zero to hero](https://www.udemy.com/course/solved-challenges-ants/)

 The majority of the "base" code is adapted from material developed by the course instructor.
 I have made minor modifications to experiment with it.
-The "problemset" files contain more of my own contributions, where I added creative input beyond the provided material.
+The "problemset" or "project" files contain more of my own contributions, where I added creative input beyond the provided material.

 ## Structure